rauschma/server-side-rendered-css/README.md

 Additional considerations:

-* The bundler should work more like a library than a framework (we call it) because static site generation requires a lot of flexibility.
+* The bundler should work more like a library than a framework (we call it, it doesn’t call us) because static site generation requires a lot of flexibility.
 Candidates: esbuild, Rollup, Rolldown, etc.
 * There also needs to be a way to associate non-CSS artifacts such as SVG files and fonts with modules – in a way that Node.js doesn’t complain about.
   * One possibility: `new URL('./icon.svg', import.meta.url)`